jeppevammenkristensen/rider-mvvm-plugin/README.md

 ![CreateModelV2](https://github.com/user-attachments/assets/093f9ff9-784b-45b4-96a6-db982ddea21b)

+### Navigate to View

+This action allows you to navigate to the view from a ViewModel.

+### Navigate to ViewModel
+This action allows you to navigate to the ViewModel from within a xaml view.

 ### Community Toolkit

 If the CommunityToolkit.Mvvm package is installed a range of context actions are available to assist in building the view model (focused on the Source Generator parts)